Britain's Tesco to trial drone deliveries

-LONDON, Sept 9 (Reuters) - Tesco, Britain’s biggest retailer, said on Wednesday it would next month trial grocery home deliveries with drones as it experiments with different ways to reach more customers.
+LONDON (Reuters) - Tesco (TSCO.L), Britain’s biggest retailer, said on Wednesday it would next month trial grocery home deliveries with drones as it experiments with different ways to reach more customers.

 Chief Executive Dave Lewis said the pilot would take place in Ireland, where partner Manna already has a license to operate.

-Separately on Wednesday, Walmart, the world’s biggest retailer that owns Asda in Britain, said it would run a pilot project for delivery of grocery and household products through drones, along with end-to-end delivery firm Flytrex.
+Separately on Wednesday, Walmart (WMT.N), the world’s biggest retailer that owns Asda in Britain, said it would run a pilot project for delivery of grocery and household products through drones, along with end-to-end delivery firm Flytrex.

 “They (Manna) have already proven the capability, the question is how do we take that capability and apply it to Tesco and that’s the detail that’s been worked on now before we get to the trial,” Lewis said during a webcast Tesco hosted on “disruptive innovation”.